vied12/bias-tracker/README.md

 $ make runserver
 ```

-And run the **job runner** which is responsible of all the time consuming tasks.
+And run the **job runner** which is responsible of all the time consuming tasks.(Ingesting Facebook posts, translation, entities extractions and sentiment analysis).

+**REQUIRES** Redis.

 ```bash
 $ make worker